 LAW AND INTERNATIONAL DEVELOPMENT

-The Faculty is strongly committed to the field of law and international development through research projects, postgraduate programs and participation in aid-funded research and executive training programs, such as the ALAFs.
-The Faculty has had a number of law and international development projects, either alone or jointly with the University’s Graduate School of Government, funded by AusAID under the ALAF program over the last five years.
+The Faculty is strongly committed to the field of law and international development through research projects, postgraduate programs and participation in aid-funded research and executive training programs, such as the Australia Awards.

 For more information on the Faculty’s Law and Development programs, please contact